si2-urssi/final_workshop/README.md

 ## Tentative Schedule

-We will meet at the Railway Exchange Building at 8am on April 9th for coffee and snacks before beginning our meeting at 8:30 am.
-Our plan is to meet from 830-5pm both days, with a reception at 6pm on day 1.
+We will meet at the Railway Exchange Building (Room 350) at 8am on April 9th for coffee and snacks before beginning our meeting at 8:30 am.
+Our plan is to meet from 830-5pm both days, with a reception at 6pm on day 1 at the [Plymouth Rooftop](http://plymouthgrill.com/rooftop-bar-grill/).

 ### April 9th